brad-dallin/laptopchemistry/docs/_methods/2025-04-07-molecule-2d-profiling-rdkit.md

     return Image.open(bio)
 ```

 ### **3. Load dataset**
-The dataset used can be found in the notebooks folder of this repository [here](https://github.com/brad-dallin/laptopchemistry/tree/main/notebooks/data).
-Pandas is used to load the CSV file.
+Load the CSV file as a Pandas dataframe.
+The dataset used can be found in the notebooks folder of this repository [here](https://github.com/brad-dallin/laptopchemistry/blob/main/notebooks/data/chembl_approved_small_molecule_drugs.csv).

 ```python
 # Paths